ice-energy/jreed/content/post/post_008/WallMounted_Desktop.md

 Both sides agree! and that's what I call Win, Win!!     ;-)

-What follows is a list of parts, along with links and pics.
+What follows is a list of parts, along with links, pics, and a small amount of commentary.

+ - And Oh Yeah, That's little brother *Raspberry Pi* next door **(Pi 3 Model B V1.2)**.
+   It's running *Ubuntu Core Server 14.04.5 LTS*.
+Mainly used as a test platform.

 JR